teylorguaitolini/project-so-docker-compose/README.md

 6. Wait for the containers to start and for the application to be fully initialized.

 7. Once the application is running, you can access it by opening a web browser and navigating to `http://localhost:8501`.

-    Note: The specific port may vary depending on your configuration.

 That's it!
 You have successfully cloned and started the application using Docker Compose.